Student Activities at DAC

 The contest mimics real-world scenarios where security engineers have to find vulnerabilities in the given design.
 The vulnerabilities are diverse and range from data corruption to leaking sensitive information leading to compromise of the entire computing platform.
 The open-source SoC riddled with security vulnerabilities has been co-developed by Intel, the Technical University of Darmstadt, and Texas A&M University.
 HACK@DAC has been successfully running since 2018 with several hundred contestants from academia and industry.

-Winners of the competition will be honored at the DAC award ceremony July 9-13, 2023 at Moscone West Center, San Francisco, Calif.
+Winners of the competition will be honored at the DAC award ceremony next June at Moscone West Center, San Francisco, CA.

 Learn More